violethaze74/eclipse/README.md

 We use _Target Platform_ files (`.target`) to collect the dependencies used for the build.
 These targets specify exact versions of the bundles and features being built against.
-We currently maintain two target platforms, targeting the latest version of the current and previous release trains.
+We currently maintain three target platforms, targeting the latest version of the current, previous, and next releases.
 This is currently:

   - Eclipse Mars (4.5 SR2): [`eclipse/mars/gcp-eclipse-mars.target`](eclipse/mars/gcp-eclipse-mars.target)